QuantEcon/lecture-python-advanced/source/rst/arma.rst

 In particular, we will study stationary ARMA processes, which form a cornerstone of the standard theory of time series analysis.

-Every ARMA process can be represented in :doc:`linear state space <linear_models>` form.
+Every ARMA process can be represented in `linear state space <https://python-intro.quantecon.org/linear_models.html>`__ form.

 However, ARMA processes have some important structure that makes it valuable to study them separately.